A live performance CD by

-The Silk Screen Fusion program seeks to create a new sound from several disciplines of Asian music and Jazz fusion.
-Read about our progress on our News page.
+A new sound combining several disciplines of Asian music and Jazz fusion.

 Jeff Berman – Multiple Instruments